How to Prevent Drain Clogs

 Avoid tossing thick or sticky items into your kitchen sink.
 Food like thick fruit, vegetable peels, eggshells and pasta do not grind well and can cause a drain clog.
 Remember to toss your used coffee grounds or excess food scraps in the garbage or a compost pile rather than down your kitchen sink.

 When using your garbage disposal, run a heavy stream of water down the drain, which will allow any waste material to run entirely through the drainage system.
-Clean your system out weekly by pouring boiling water down your most used drains.
+Clean your system weekly by pouring boiling water down your most used drains.

 Never pour excess cooking grease in the garbage disposal or down the sink drain.
 Grease can stick to the inside walls of your pipes, leading to a drain clog.
-To prevent drain clogs, always dispose of grease directly into the trash can.

 When you don’t have garbage disposal, a drain strainer will help prevent food scraps from trickling down the drain.